 - Steps to make the cake:

-- Using a hand or stand mixer, beat the butter and sugars together on medium speed until creamy (approximately 2 minutes).
+- Using a hand or stand mixer, beat the butter and sugars together until light and fluffy (approximately 5 minutes).

 - Next, add the vanilla extract.